 - Contingency fee representation

-No upfront costs and no legal fees unless compensation is recovered. - Proven results in catastrophic injury cases
+We provide representation with no upfront attorney fees, and attorney fees are contingent upon recovery. - Proven results in catastrophic injury cases

-Look for a history of meaningful verdicts and settlements. - Recognized professional standing
+Review a firm’s history of verdicts and settlements, understanding that past results do not guarantee future outcomes. - Recognized professional standing

-Peer recognition, awards, and positive client reviews support credibility. - Strong knowledge of California law
+Peer recognition, awards, and client reviews support credibility.
+(Recognition does not guarantee outcomes.) - Strong knowledge of California law

 Including strict deadlines, comparative fault rules, and government claim requirements.